How to use uncontrolled components in React

 Read More…

-How to get an element by ID in JavaScript
+How to query select an element in JavaScript

 Read More…